intel/dffml/README.md

 - Features
-  - The [new feature tutorial](docs/tutorial/FEATURE.md) will walk you through how to write a new DFFML feature to gernerate data for a dataset.
+  - The [new feature tutorial](docs/tutorial/FEATURE.md) will walk you through how to write a new DFFML feature to generate data for a dataset.
 - Models
   - The [new model tutorial](docs/tutorial/MODEL.md) will walk you through how to wrap your favorite framework or a custom implementation in the DFFML